g-plane/typed-query-selector/README.md

 because it returns `never`, TypeScript will prevent you from accessing properties/methods on element or using element at somewhere.

+Note that it doesn't guarantee that it can detect every kind of syntax errors, since such parser will become very complex and compilation performance may go bad.

 ### Use the parser

 If you just want to use the selector parser itself, we've exported for you: